-To the Board of Supervisors Amelia Walk Community Development District Nassau County, Florida
+To the Board of Directors Amelia Walk Community Development District Nassau County, Florida

-We have examined the District's compliance with the requirements of Section 218.415, Florida Statutes with regards to the District's investments during the year ended September 30, 2023.
-Management is responsible for the District's compliance with those requirements.
-Our responsibility is to express an opinion on the District's compliance based on our examination.
+We have examined Amelia Walk Community Development District, Nassau County, Florida's ("District") compliance with the requirements of Section 218.415, Florida Statutes, in accordance with Rule 10.556(10) of the Auditor General of the State of Florida during the fiscal year ended September 30, 2024.
+Management is responsible for District's compliance with those requirements.
+Our responsibility is to express an opinion on District's compliance based on our examination.

-Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and, accordingly, included examining, on a test basis, evidence about the District's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
-We believe that our examination provides a reasonable basis for our opinion.
+Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants.
+Those standards require that we plan and perform the examination to obtain reasonable assurance about whether the District complied, in all material respects, with the specified requirements referenced in Section 218.415, Florida Statutes.
+An examination involves performing procedures to obtain evidence about whether the District complied with the specified requirements.
+The nature, timing, and extent of the procedures selected depend on our judgment, including an assessment of the risks of material noncompliance, whether due to fraud or error.
+We believe that the evidence we obtained is sufficient and appropriate to provide a reasonable basis for our opinion.
 Our examination does not provide a legal determination on the District's compliance with specified requirements.